 Are you wondering how a humble pair of dumbbells can build a killer chest?
-Then are in the right place!
+Then you are in the right place!
 Because today I will be sharing 11 of the best ways to get bigger pecs.

-Getting bigger pecs with dumbbells requires you to perform a variety of dumbbell chest exercises which target the different regions of the pectoral muscle.
+Getting bigger pecs with dumbbells requires you to perform a variety of dumbbell chest exercises that target the different regions of the pectoral muscle.
 This should be combined with regular progressive overload, a muscle-building nutrition plan, adequate sleep, and sufficient rest between training sets.